Vercel Blob

 You can configure this caching behavior by using the cacheControlMaxAge option on the put() method.

-Note: when serving blobs from the edge cache, we do no not increment the number of basic operations, we only bill for the used bandwidth.
+Note: when serving blobs from the edge cache, we do not increment the number of basic operations, we only bill for the used bandwidth.

 Vercel Blob supports range requests for partial downloads.
 This means you can download only a portion of a blob, here are examples: